The Holocaust in Hungary

 At the time of the German invasion, Hungary had a Jewish population of 825,000, the largest remaining in Europe, further swollen by Jews escaping from elsewhere to the relative safety of that country.
 The Hungarian Prime Minister Miklós Kállay had been reluctant to deport them.
-Fearing Hungary was trying to pursue peace with the Allies, Adolf Hitler ordered the invasion.
+Fearing Hungary was trying to pursue peace with the Allies (which the diplomat László Veress secretly did in the September of 1943), Adolf Hitler ordered the invasion.
 New restrictions against Jews were imposed soon after Germany occupied Hungary on 19 March 1944.
-The invading troops included a Sonderkommando led by SS officer Adolf Eichmann, who arrived in Budapest to supervise the deportation of the country's Jews to the Auschwitz concentration camp in occupied Poland.
+The invading troops included a Sonderkommando which was led by SS officer Adolf Eichmann, who arrived in Budapest in order to supervise the deportation of the country's Jews to the Auschwitz concentration camp in occupied Poland.
 Between 15 May and 9 July 1944, over 434,000 Jews were deported on 147 trains, most of them to Auschwitz, where about 80 percent were gassed on arrival.
+The quick progress of the deportations was enabled by close cooperation between the Hungarian and German authorities.

-After the publication in June 1944 of parts of the Vrba-Wetzler report—a report compiled in April by two Auschwitz escapees that described in detail how Jews were being gassed in the camp—diplomatic pressure and the Allied bombing of Budapest persuaded Miklós Horthy, the Regent of Hungary, to order a halt to the deportations on 6 July.
+Diplomatic pressure and the Allied bombing of Budapest persuaded Miklós Horthy, the Regent of Hungary, to order a halt to the deportations on 6 July.
 By the time they had stopped three days later, almost the entire community of Jews in the Hungarian countryside had gone.

-The killings have puzzled historians, because they took place as World War II appeared to be drawing to a close.
-The Allies had begun the liberation of Europe — the Normandy landings were on 6 June 1944 — and world leaders had known for some time that Jews were being murdered in gas chambers.
-As a result, the Holocaust in Hungary has triggered a long debate about why Germany pressed ahead with it, and whether governments, journalists, and community leaders should have done more to publicize and disrupt it.
+The mass deportation of Hungarian Jews was the largest Holocaust killing after 1942.
+It took place as World War II appeared to be drawing to a close — and world leaders had known for some time that Jews were being murdered in gas chambers.
+The expropriation of Jewish property was useful to achieve Hungarian economic goals and sending the Jews as forced laborers avoided the need to send non-Jewish Hungarians.
+Those who survived the selection were forced to provide construction and manufacturing labor as part of a last-ditch effort to increase the production of fighter aircraft.